 When possible, substitute fruits and vegetables with organically grown produce that are free from harmful pesticides and chemicals.

 Confused about your pregnancy diet chart?
 It is better to consult a gynecologist and nutritionist about it.
-Fill the form below to schedule a free consultation with a senior gynecologist and nutritionist at our hospital in South Delhi.
-We will call you to schedule the appointment.
+Please Chat with us on WhatsApp to schedule your appointment.

 How Much You Should Eat During Pregnancy

 You only need an extra 300 calories and additional 15-20 gms of protein daily in the second and third trimester during pregnancy.
 The recommended portions vary as per individual requirements and medical conditions.

 Your plate should consist of 50% fruits and vegetables (little or no oil), 25% whole grains, and 25% lean protein.
 Limit your oil intake to 4 tsp per day.
 Make sure you consume a dairy product in each of the 3 major meals and choose healthy snacks in between.

 It is extremely important to stay well hydrated.
 You should drink 8 to 10 glasses of water per day.